spar65/spehar-portfolio/README-Vibecoder-Gidanc-Story.md

 ### **2008: The Original Vision - Understanding Human Decision-Making**

-Fifteen years ago, Greg Spehar wasn't thinking about how to capture the ethics of groups of poeple.
+Fifteen years ago in 2008-2010, Greg Spehar wasn't thinking about how to capture the ethics of groups of poeple.
 He was obsessed with a different question: *Why do smart people make terrible decisions?*

 Fresh from turning around multi-million dollar projects at Kaiser Permanente and Blue Cross Blue Shield, Greg had witnessed a pattern: technical brilliance repeatedly sabotaged by human judgment failures.
 Teams with perfect processes still delivered imperfect results.
 Organizations with flawless strategies still failed.